Jillium/readme-generator/Develop/readMeDemo.md

   ## Project Description
-  A simple node.js application to create a professional readme for projects.
-Made for my coding bootcamp with the University of Utah.
+  ndhdhdh

   ## Languages Used
-  Javascript,Node
+  Javascript

   ### Installation Instructions
-  Clone the repo.
-Make sure to install the npm package inquirer using the command npm i inquirer.
-The program is run with node by using the command node index.js
+  ldldsl

   ### What will the app be used for?
-  You can us this application to create your own readme for any project you can imagine.
-It provides choices for licensing, languages used, and has spaces for contributing.
+  jdjdj

   ### How can you contribute?
-  Fork your own copy and have fun!
+  ldldl

   ### Tests
-  n/a
+  jdjd

   ### Credits and Contributors
-  n/a
+  jdjdj

   ### License
-  This application is covered under the MIT license
+  This application is covered under the Apache license

   ### Questions
   -------------------------------------------------------------------------------------------------------

-  Check me out on Github!: (https://github.com/Jillium)
+  Check me out on Github!: (https://github.com/jdjd)

   Any questions?
-Email at holmesjillanne@gmail.com
+Email at jdjd